 Supported Platforms

-Autify Mobile supports native mobile apps on both iOS and Android, and runs tests on real devices in the cloud.
+Aximo supports native mobile apps on both iOS and Android, running tests on real devices in the cloud.
+The same platform also covers web and desktop applications, so teams testing across surfaces don't need separate tools.

 Programming Languages & Tools Support